ssobczak/logbook/docs/classes/udemy_outdoor_photo.md

 Site should be searchable + SEO & blog.
 Set image usage rights (stockboxphoto.com - example of pricing & rights).

 **92. Email & Direct Mail Marketing**
+Email and DM is one of the best tools for photo marketing.
+Idea: self-publish postcards or small calendar and offer to send it for free to anyone interested.

+Design a page with 5-8 images.
+Hire a graphic designer to design it, to appeal to other designers.

+Copy: show some work and convince them that they want more

-**93. Your Portfolio and Portfolio Presentations**
+**93. Your Portfolio and Portfolio Presentations** Have a common theme.
+Printed portfolio books.
+No excuses for the images.

+Let the client explain what they need.
+You want to leave with them liking you.
+Leave something for them to remember.

-**94. The Importance of Social Media Marketing**
+**94. The Importance of Social Media Marketing** Social marketing - currency is time that you put in.
+Giving info for free is a good strategy.

+Most pro/corporate buyers don't come trough social media.
+Rather workshops, classes & ebooks.

+Google+ id designed for sharing photography.

 **95. Social Photo Sharing**
+Clients search the biggest catalogs of images (500px, flickr), because it's easy.
+Clients search by keywords.

 **96. Self Assignment 8: Marketing**
+Choose your best images and create direct mail card.

 ## Pricing Your Photography and Licensing Models
 **97. Introduction to Pricing Photography**